With a name like Pixie Frog, you’re probably expecting something small, cute, maybe with pastel colors and intricate patterns.

 However, they have such a large appetite that they can usually be tempted to accept frozen-thawed, canned, or freeze-dried prey from a pair of tongs.

 Dust any prey item with a reptile multivitamin once per week.
+Read on here to learn more about what frogs, in general, should and should not eat.

 If you're looking for a reliable pet turtle and tortoises food and supplies online store, we recommend Chewy!
 It is the most trusted and convenient online destination for reptile pet owners.
 Click here to save 30% on your first order.
 I may receive a small commission if you purchase after clicking.
 This does NOT change what you pay or what I recommend.
 It does help fund the research we put into the site, and I’m grateful for any support!